 - The use of microphones for any purpose after 2300 (amplified speech is especially intrusive sound)

 - The use of musical instruments or louspeakers outside or close to open doors or windows

 We will give you guidance to help you comply with the hire agreement, so please ask if you are in doubt.
 A sound level meter is used by museum staff on the night.
 On the ground floor lower volume music only is acceptable because there is less sound insulation.
 The noise source cannot be close to the back doors unless these are to be closed to guests, in which case they will be unable to go outside.

 The hire agreement requires you to obtain our written prior approval for amplified live music.
 This is because live music is less controllable than recorded music.
-As a rule of thumb a live band using amplifiers will be unacceptable if there are more than four people in the band.
-One electric guitar is the maximum.
+As a rule of thumb a live band using amplifiers can not include more than four people in the band.
+Electric guitars are not permitted.
 (The term "electric guitar" includes all types of electric guitar including bass guitars).
 Live music is normally limited to finishing at 2300, after which time recorded music can continue until the end of the event.
 A live music agreement may stipulate some additional conditions.
 These are not hard-and-fast rules because we are prepared to consider any live music proposal but we have to be satisfied that it will not be a nuisance to our neighbours.
-Exceptions to the limit on the number of electric guitars will only be made in very exceptional circumstances.

 Recorded music is controllable and can continue to the end of the event subject to the general noise control arrangements outlined here.
 You do not need special approval for recorded music if you have booked a music event.